Mohism-Research/Super-Taoism-Archives/Alexander-Taoist-Canon/daily_note_eng.md

 # 2018.06.07 #

 From now on, I will try my best to update this note everyday.
 Because I have not writen English essays for long time.
 Two months ago, I joined a Writing Community based on WeChat which is called as "007".
 The membership needs spending 400 RMB, then the 007er have to write an essay per week.
 It's a great community which can help me to tackle my procastination.
 However we almost write essays in Chinese.
 So I decided to write more English documents.
 Writing daily notes is just a starting point, I should write an official essay per week.

+# 2018.06.12

+Last week, I created an English writing club from my 007 community.
+Driving people to write English essays was hard, because writing in non native-language is a very chanllenging thing for anyone.
+That is the reason why I always pushed myself to use English.
+I have plan: if our group could genertate around 10 highly qulified essays per month, we should try to public a monthly magazine using gitbook.